Optimists Club

 Members receive:

-Discounted tickets to Granite Goodness LIVE shows and merchandise
+• Discounted tickets to Granite Goodness live events and merchandise.

-Members may opt into being publicly recognized on this page and Optimists Club newsletter.
-Members are randomly selected for features.
+• A spot on our public member page alongside 100+ optimists from across New England.
+Members may opt into being publicly recognized with a photo and quote and are randomly selected for features in the Optimists Club newsletter.
 Email us anytime to have your info removed.

 Join us!